4-DAY LLAMA RETREAT TREK TO MACHU PICCHU

 With Alfredo Huari

-Open Dates
+Package Dates

 Why llamas: Llamas are currently an underutilized eco-friendly way to transport gear and supplies in the high mountains.
-With the growth of tourism, vulnerable mountain ecosystems are at jeopardy and require responsible management.
+With the growth of tourism, vulnerable mountain ecosystems are in jeopardy and require responsible management.
 This is why we use the native llamas just as the ancient Incas did.

 About the Leader